14 JAW-DROPPING NSW COASTAL WALKS

 This walk starts in the centre of town and follows the coast and beautiful Port Macquarie Beaches all the way to Tacking Point Lighthouse, nine kilometres away.
 On our visit, we were staying at Flynns Beach, which is about halfway, so we decided to split it over two days.

 On the first day, we walked south to Tacking Point and made a detour stop at the Sea Acres National Park.
-We walked from Flynns Beach to Nobby’s Beach and then to Shelly Beach, a 2.2km section that we felt was one of the most picturesque.
+We started at Flynns Beach then on to Nobby’s Beach and Shelly Beach, a 2.2km section that we felt was one of the most picturesque of the whole walk.

-From here, we headed to Sea Acres, where sadly, we were too late for lunch.
-So fuelled only with a couple of muesli bars, we continued to Tacking Point another 2.7km south.
+From here, we headed to Sea Acres Visitors Centre, where sadly, we were too late for lunch.
+So fuelled only with a couple of muesli bars, we continued to Tacking Point 2.7km south.

 Suggested time to complete: 3-4 hours